Mike Chang: Reception

 In the season three episode "Asian F", Mike Chang has his first major storyline which became the most widely praised storyline of the episode.
 Abby West of Entertainment Weekly said Shum "really showed his acting chops", and Samantha Urban of The Dallas Morning News thought the "plot worked well", though she heaped scorn on the notion that "any college would consider glee club a detriment" in an application.
 Mike's "Cool" performance was very well received.
 Berk called it a "spectacular audition" and Bell said it was "one of the highlights of the episode"; she also noted that the episode "really solidified" Mike and Tina's relationship, though she also pointed out that Tina was "the most neglected member of the entire cast".
 Mike's scenes in the dance studio were even more highly praised than "Cool".
 The first, when Mike "dances alone and imagines Tina and his dad in the room with him" was described as "really beautiful" by Benigno for The Faster Times.
 The Atlantics Kevin Fallon characterized it as "a standout scene": "the performer dances out his life frustrations, pirouetting-as-catharsis until he realizes that the only place he feels happy is on stage.
 It's a trademark Glee moment."
 Hyman agreed, and wrote, "When he ducked into the studio and started dancing by himself, without music, it reminded me of how special a show Glee can be".
 Lesley Goldberg of The Hollywood Reporter lauded the subsequent scene in the studio with his mother as the "most touching part" of the storyline, and more than one reviewer admitted shedding tears, including Reiter.

 Critics reacted less positive towards his scenes in The First Time.
-The scene where he is disowned by his father was characterized as "weird" and "tonally off" by Emily Todd VanDerWerff of The A.V.
+The scene where he is disowned by his father was characterized as "weird" and "tonally off" by Emily St. James of The A.V.
 Club and "abrupt and unlikely" by Hyman.
 Kubicek was even more critical: "the most over-the-top, terribly cliched scene ever".
 However, Votta gave "kudos to Glee for sticking with Mike's story this season as he figures out his path", and West wrote that Shum "played it well", while Robert Canning of IGN said it and the later scene with his mother "were mighty effective, if a bit stereotypical".
 Hyman and West also approved of the latter scene.